tombatchelor/AppDynamics-101-Lab-Automation/README.md

 * -l: Candidate last name
 * -e: Candidate email

 This will create the Ravello application and then the user.
+Note this will also autoupdate these utilities from GitHub